72squared/redpipe/docs/getting-started.rst

 That part looks similar to how `redis-py` works without a pipeline.

-The variables (in this case `foo` and `bar`) are empty until the pipeline executes. if you try to do any operations on them beforehand, it will raise an exception.
+The variables (in this case `foo` and `bar`) are empty until the pipeline executes.
+If you try to do any operations on them beforehand, it will raise an exception.
 Once we complete the `execute()` call we can consume the pipeline results.
 These variables, `foo` and `bar`, behave just like the underlying result once the pipeline executes.
-You can iterate of it, add it, multiply it, etc.
+You can iterate over it, add it, multiply it, etc.

 Reusable Functions
 ------------------
-You can write a function that takes in a pipeline, and returns a result before the pipeline even executes.
+You can write a function that can work as a standalone chunk of logic and can also be linked to other pipelines.

 Here's a quick example of what I mean: